Iranian external operations

 Iranian external operations refer to the activities conducted by the Islamic Republic of Iran in foreign countries since the 1979 Islamic Revolution.
-These are primarily carried out by the Islamic Revolutionary Guard Corps-Quds Force (IRGC-QF), supported by the Ministry of Intelligence and other actors.
-They employ military, intelligence, diplomatic, cyber, and proxy methods to advance Iran's foreign policy objectives.
-These operations have a global reach, with a particular focus on the Middle East, Africa, Central Asia, Latin America and Europe.
+These are primarily carried out by Unit 840 of the Islamic Revolutionary Guard Corps-Quds Force (IRGC-QF), supported by the Ministry of Intelligence, and affiliated proxy networks.
+They employ military, intelligence, diplomatic, cyber, and proxy methods to advance Iran's foreign policy objectives, including surveillance, harassment, targeting of dissidents, and critics of the Iranian regime.
+These operations have a global reach, with a particular focus on the Middle East, Africa, Central Asia, North America, Latin America and Europe.

+In 2025, 14 Western governments issued a joint statement publicly accusing Iran of orchestrating a wave of assassination attempts, abductions, and intimidation campaigns against individuals living in Europe and North America.
+Iranian officials have denied conducting such operations, dismissing such allegations as "baseless".

 Background

 Following the Islamic Revolution of 1979, Iran became a theocratic republic.
-Within its constitution, the Islamic Revolutionary Guard Corps is tasked not only with protecting the regime but also with exporting and spreading the Islamic Revolution worldwide.
+Following its mandate under article 150 of the constitution, the Islamic Revolutionary Guard Corps is tasked with protecting the regime, and spreading the Islamic Revolution worldwide.
 The new government in Iran subscribed to the velayat-e faqih (guardianship of the jurist) doctrine, seeking to shift the regional status quo by opposing Western influence, particularly the US, and supporting global Shia and anti-Israel movements.
-The IRGC has led the execution of these operations, regularly using criminal groups to maintain plausible deniability.
+The IRGC, mainly through Unit 840, has led the execution of these operations, regularly using criminal groups to maintain plausible deniability.

-World's reaction to Iranian external operations
+International reactions

 Iran's external operations have raised strong concerns for many countries worldwide, especially for those were attempts of assassinations, cyber-attacks, terrorism, and proxy violence in Europe, North America, the Middle East, took place.
 Most common reactions are those of formal condemnations, warnings to citizens, increased diplomatic pressure.
-On 1 August 2025, 14 countries, including NATO members and the US, published a joint condemnation at Iran's external operations.
+On 31 July 2025, 14 countries, including NATO members and the US, published a joint condemnation at Iran's external operations.
 The condemnation referred to its intelligence threats as well as plots to "Kill, Kidnap and Harass" citizens around the world.
+Iran's Ministry of Foreign Affairs rejected the claims as "baseless".